-Gone are the days of guessing what return your search marketing investments will bring in.
-If you have a website and are using internet marketing, you can now track how many visitors are visiting your website, how they found it, what they are viewing, how long they stayed, and whether or not they converted (filled out a form, bought a product, signed up for the newsletter, etc.) Here are some important metrics to look at beyond the number of visitors and how you can use the information to maximize results.
+Gone are the days of guessing what return your web marketing investments will bring in.
+If you have a website and are using digital marketing, you can now track how many visitors are visiting your website, how they found it, what they are viewing, how long they stayed, and whether or not they converted (filled out a form, bought a product, signed up for the newsletter, etc.) Here are some important metrics to look at beyond the number of visitors and how you can use the information to maximize results.

 One of the most telling metrics for your online marketing and seo efforts is the traffic source.
 With this information you can see how people are finding your website, whether it’s from your search engine optimization (SEO), pay per click (PPC) advertising, links from other websites, and other marketing initiatives.
 You can drill down further into this information to see exactly what search terms people are using to find your site and go a layer deeper to discover how those people interact with your site.
 If they are turning into conversions, then you know which keywords to emphasize and which keywords are not as effective.